P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_posts/2023-11-24-pma-going-even-further-lab06-1234.markdown

 # Introduction

-In this post, we'll dive into the first three labs from chapter 6 of the PMA book.
+In this post, we'll dive into the all labs from chapter 6 of the PMA book.
 This chapter teaches us how to recognize C code constructs in Assembly, which is very important for a reverse engineer.

-Those three labs are an evolution of one another.
+Those labs are an evolution of one another.
 This makes tools like Bindiff very useful for seeing what changes in each version.

-Today, I will use the demo version of binary ninja disassembly just because I'm deciding whether to flow with Ghdira or buy a license for binja.
+Today, I will use the demo version of **binary ninja** disassembly just because I'm deciding whether to flow with Ghdira or buy a license for binja.
 And yeah, IDA is out of the contest.

 # Lab06-01